-Professor & Head, Department of Neurology, Faculty of Medicine, UBC
+Professor & Head, Division of Neurology, Department of Medicine, Faculty of Medicine, UBC

 Canada Research Chair, Parkinson's Disease